EBSD Tutorial edit page

 Orientation Plots

-Analyzing orientations of an EBSD map can be done only for each phase seperately.
+Analyzing orientations of an EBSD map can be done only for each phase separately.
 The key syntax to restrict the data to a single phase is

 ebsd('Forsterite')